cloud-gov/cg-site/content/docs/apps/experimental/restricting-users-to-trusted-ip-ranges.md

 * Platform
 * Space

-These scopes allow both operators and developers to have more fine grained access control.
+These scopes allow both operators and developers to have fine-grained access control.
 Platform-scoped ASGs are applied at the platform level, and would apply to all tenants of cloud.gov.
 The cloud.gov team does not apply platform-scoped ASGs as they can interrupt tenant operations unless they are needed to meet platform compliance requirements.

-Space-scoped ASGs are specific to a given tenant's space within their allotted organization.
-This allows for tenants to create Space-specific security groups that apply to all applications within a given space.
-To apply a space-scoped ASG to a single application, create a new space, assign the ASG, and then deploy the application.
+Space-scoped ASGs are specific to a given tenant's space within their own organization.
+Tenants can create space-specific security groups that apply to all applications within a given space.
+To apply a space-scoped ASG to a single application, create a new space, assign the ASG, and then deploy the application in that space.

 ### Defaults